 Prepare a dark-color wine bottle to hold our mix during the fermenting process.
 If you have a clear color bottle, you can use aluminum foil to wrap around it to provide shade.

 Here you see we don't use any additional yeast or yeast activator.
-But we'll be harnessing the microbes that are already existent on the dragon fruits and the air around.
+But we'll be harnessing the microbes that are already existing on the dragon fruits and the air around.

 As an extra touch, you could use brown sugar or mineral salt.
 As they have not been highly processed, they still contain some minerals which are good food sources for the microbes.

-A clean, chlorine-free soft water source will also make for a great-tasting wine at the end.
+A clean, chlorine-free soft water source will also help make a great-tasting wine at the end.

-Let's see first how should we prep the dragon fruits:
+Let's see first how we can prep the dragon fruits:

 Cut, Blend Or Juice the Dragon Fruits

 One way of prepping the dragon fruit is to cut it into pieces.
-If we cut the dragon fruit into pieces and throw them into our mix, wine can still be made; however, the goodness in the center of the piece may not get all extracted out (for bigger pieces with little surface area).
+If we cut the dragon fruit into pieces and throw them into our mix, wine can still be made.
+However, one possible downside to cutting into pieces is the goodness in the center of the piece may not get all extracted out (for bigger pieces with little surface area).

-The other way is to blend the fruit.
-If we blend the fruits using a blender, wine again can still be made; however, a lot of pulp will remain in our end product.
+The other way we can do is to blend the fruit.
+If we blend the fruits using a blender, wine again can still be made.
+However, a lot of pulp will remain in our end product.
 It may not be big problem though as you can totally filter it out later.

 Or we can juice the dragon fruits.
 If you use a juicer machine, although it requires some electricity, it helps separates out the juice and pulp.

-With the pulp collected, you could mix it into yogurt or with a banana (for sweetness as the pulp itself tastes quite bland).
+With the pulp collected, you could mix it into yogurt or with a banana (for extra sweetness as the pulp itself with the juice pressed out tastes quite bland).
 So nothing goes to waste.